 What Category Does Your Score Fall Under?

 There are plenty of ways to check your credit score for free.
 Some ways would be to use a third party platform like Credit Karma, or by checking with your credit card company like Discover.
 Once you find out your score you will also see that it falls under a category.
 Credit bureaus base the categories of your score on the scoring model they use.
-According to the VantageScore model:
+For example, the FICO scoring model is:

 - Excellent: 800+